La Soie est elle écologique

 Key Takeaways

 silk has a significant environmental impact.
-Its production involves intensive cultivation of mulberry, sericulture of silkworms, and numerous processing stages demanding water and energy.
+Its production involves intensive cultivation of the mulberry, sericulture of the silkworm, and numerous processing stages intensive in water and energy.

 Organic silk attempts to minimize these impacts, but remains marginal.
 More efforts are needed for sustainable and ethical silk production.